OmkarKirpan/pptxTrans/memory-bank/activeContext.md

   - Token validation and expiration handling

 - **Technical Approach:**
-  - Implement as a dedicated microservice (services/share-service)
+  - Implemented as a dedicated microservice (services/share-service)
-  - Use Hono.js framework with Bun.js runtime for performance
+  - Using Hono.js framework with Bun.js runtime for performance
-  - Integrate with Supabase for authentication and database operations
+  - Integrating with Supabase for authentication and database operations
-  - JWT-based tokens with embedded permissions and expiration
+  - JWT-based tokens using jose library with embedded permissions and expiration
   - Middleware for token validation and permission checking

+- **Current Progress:**
+  - Basic service structure set up with proper middleware configuration
+  - Project organization with controllers, models, middleware, and utils directories
+  - Health and basic route endpoints implemented
+  - Dependency setup with package.json and TypeScript configuration
+  - Development scripts for running, building, and testing the service

 - **Integration Points:**
-  - Leverage existing session_shares table in Supabase
+  - Leveraging existing session_shares table in Supabase
-  - Create Zustand store slice for frontend integration
+  - Will create Zustand store slice for frontend integration
-  - Add UI components for share management
+  - Will add UI components for share management
-  - Implement audit logging via existing Audit Service
+  - Will implement audit logging via existing Audit Service

 - **Security Considerations:**
   - Token-based authentication with proper validation